 Don’t say I can’t go with other boys.

 Within a few years of recording those words, Lesley Gore realised she didn’t want to go with other boys anyway.
-Lesley and jewellery designer Lois Sasson later lived together for 33 years until Lesley’s 2015 death.
-Lois died in 2020 from COVID.
+After she met jewellery designer Lois Sasson, the pair shared their lives until Lesley’s death 33 years later.

-Music writers sometimes describe her as ‘the queen of teenage angst’.
-Indeed, Lesley Gore’s early songs resonated with teenage girls and young women who grew up in a society that conditioned them to believe that boys did ‘own’ them.
+Music writers described Lesley Gore as ‘the queen of teenage angst’.
+Indeed, her early songs resonated with teenage girls and young women who grew up conditioned to believe that boys did ‘own’ them.

 But ‘You Don’t Own Me’ went far beyond teenage angst.